 Applying copper gluconate and other effective ingredients for hair health directly to the scalp is the most effective means of absorbing them into the body.

 The Benefits of Copper Gluconate for Your Hair and Scalp

 Copper gluconate helps improve the bioavailability of copper in your body, giving your body access to more copper.
 Copper gluconate and the mineral form of copper can produce several benefits for your hair and scalp.

 Stimulating Hair Growth

-One of copper's most significant benefits for your hair is its ability to stimulate hair growth.
-Copper is a trace element, and research has shown that trace element deficiencies can cause several problems for your skin and hair.
+One of copper's most significant benefits is its ability to stimulate hair growth.
+Copper is a trace element, and research shows how trace element deficiencies can cause several problems for your skin and hair.
 Hair loss and pigmentary changes are both examples of clinical manifestations of trace element deficiencies.